-Fishing abroad took his fancy, too, and he’s been fortunate to make fairly regular trips to America, Canada, Africa and Europe, “Lately I’ve been bitten by the mahseer bug and four trips in four years to various parts of India and Nepal haven’t produced any monsters but it’s been an experience I would not have missed for the world…”
+Fishing abroad took his fancy, too, and he’s been fortunate to make fairly regular trips to America, Canada, Africa, India, Asia and Europe, “Lately I’ve been bitten by the mahseer bug and four trips in four years to various parts of India and Nepal haven’t produced any monsters but it’s been an experience I would not have missed for the world…”

 Back in the Nineties, seduced by the glare of lights and TV cameras, making videos seemed a great idea but mostly Bob was hopeless in front of a camera and it took a week with Keith Arthur, Mickey Sheppard and his crew to realise he could actually do it quite well.
 But you can’t turn the clock back and your mistakes will haunt you for many years to come in Poundland and other ignominious outlets.
 What’s more, you don’t earn so much as a penny from your tormentors.
 On the positive side he did make a series of six programmes for a Humberside cable TV company and they went down really well, even if it was to a limited audience.

 Today Bob is working the cameras again, but this time on both sides as both cameraman and presenter.
-The summer of 2008 has been spent filming the first two volumes of ‘Barbel Days And Ways’ with Stu Walker.
-The results are pretty stunning, even though I do say so myself, and we’re looking forward to making more if they sell enough.
+Since the summer of 2008, with Stu Walker, he has created 4 volumes of ‘Barbel Days And Ways’ and 4 more of Caught In The Act.
+The results are pretty stunning and gained universal critical acclaim.

 “The Green Un gives me a platform to inspire club match anglers and each year I run a competition to crown a champion.
-In 2008 the total payouts topped £8,000 which isn’t bad for an event of its kind.
-We have great sponsorship thanks to Tony Flint at Climax Tackle and the competition keeps going from strength to strength.
+By 2008 the payouts topped £8,000 which is pretty amazing for an event of its kind.
+We had great sponsorship thanks to Tony Flint at Climax Tackle and the competition keeps going from strength to strength.
 Over 250 anglers qualified to fish the semi final this year from which 20 section winners go through to the final.
 The 20-peg final costs nothing to enter but there’s a cool five grand up for grabs.
 How good is that?”

-Currently Bob writes a monthly diary for Improve Your Coarse Fishing and Coarse Fisherman magazines, a weekly column in the Green Un and contributes to the Daiwa web site.
+Currently Bob writes a monthly diary for Improve Your Coarse Fishing magazine, A weekly column for the Weekend Sport newspaper and contributes to the Daiwa web site.
 He’s a regular guest on Sky TV’s Tight Lines programme and having finally given up the day job (after 41 years) he’s concentrating more than ever on his angling exploits.

 The Complete Book Of Legering